mhackersu/aws-cdk-platform-sample/README.md

 - What ongoing meta-responsibilities will be involved for DevOps?
 - How maintainable is the app's CDK code?
 - How many programming languages are DevOps engineers expected to know?

+# Thinking about AdHoc things
+- Handle AWS sandbox account provisioning and deprovisioning
+- Building and running Dockerfiles inside Dockerfiles with localcdk